ythuangyt/friendship-mobility/index.md

 <iframe id='mostCommon-countries' frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="plot/periodic.html"></iframe>

 There indeed is a clear difference between the western world where most employees follow a 9-to-5 job, and the eastern world where it is more likely to start working later, but also stay working later!

+### Do you understand more the binding force between people?

+In this datastory, we start with a high-level investigation on similarity between two of people's features: sociability and average traveling distance.
+Immediately after, we study fine-grained level human mobility, which are similarity from people around the world, to people living in the same country, then to pairs of friends.
+As we reveal the story, you can find that cultural difference between countries plays an important factor in inflencing people's movement.
+Hence we also look into the periodic and non-periodic mobility difference between countries.

+Do you meet some strangers frequently in gym?
+Maybe he or she is your new friend.
+Are you and your oldfriends hanging out less than before, and you are not aware of it?
+Don't worry, it's never too late to revive your friendship!